-Meet with an advisor in the Education Advisment Center (350 MCKB, 801-422-3426) to review and revise your graduation plan.
+Meet with an advisor in the Education Advisement Center (350 MCKB, 801-422-3426) to review and revise your graduation plan.
 If you are deferring a MSE scholarship, complete a scholarship deferment form

 Step 2.
 BYU Admissions Office

-It is recommended that the deferring student grant an individual, of their choosing, guest access.
+It is recommended that the deferring student grant guest access to an individual of their choosing..
 The guest access allows the designated individual permission to interact with staff/administration on the deferring student’s behalf.